Waltari

-Waltari is a Finnish band from Helsinki combining alternative metal, progressive metal, death metal, hard rock, heavy metal, hip hop, industrial, pop, punk, symphonic metal, techno and thrash metal styles.
+Waltari is a Finnish band from Helsinki known for combining numerous styles, from different metal subgenres such as progressive metal, alternative metal and extreme metal to non-metal styles such as hip hop, pop, industrial, techno, punk and hard rock.

 Most of the band's music is written by Kärtsy Hatakka.
-Finnish metal musicians who started their international career in Waltari include Kreator's Sami Yli-Sirniö, Roope Latvala of Children Of Bodom, and Janne Parviainen of Ensiferum.
+Finnish metal musicians who started their international career in Waltari include Kreator's Sami Yli-Sirniö, Roope Latvala of Children of Bodom, and Janne Parviainen of Ensiferum.

 History

 Waltari was formed in 1986 in Helsinki by Kärtsy Hatakka (vocals and bass), Jariot Lehtinen (guitars) and Sale Suomalainen (drums).
 Sami Yli-Sirniö joined as second guitarist in 1989, a year after the release of their first EP, Mut Hei ("But hey!").

-Their first album, Monk-Punk, was released in 1991.
-As the title suggests, this album was mostly punk.
-Their next album Torcha!
-(1992) was the album on which Waltari started blending various musical styles.
+Their first 2 albums, Monk-Punk and Torcha!, released in 1991 and 1992 respectively, saw the band begin blending a variety of styles of rock and metal.

 After releasing a compilation of early work under the title Pala Leipää ("A Piece of Bread") (1993), the band went on to release So Fine!
-(1994), an album similar to Torcha!.
-Their next album, Big Bang (1995) mixes techno with heavy metal.
+(1994), a collaboration with Joik group Angelit.
+Their next album, Big Bang (1995), mixes techno with heavy metal.

 In 1995, Roope Latvala joined the band, replacing Sami Yli-Sirniö.
 At this time, Hatakka was working with conductor Riku Niemi on a project combining heavy metal with classical music.
 This project eventually became known as Yeah!
 Yeah!
 Die!
 Die!
 Death Metal Symphony in Deep C. The show was performed in 1995, and the album was released in 1996.

 In 1997, the band released Space Avenue, a more progressive work containing more electronic drums, as well as a collaboration with Apocalyptica.
 In 1998, to celebrate their ten-year anniversary, the band released a compilation titled Decade.

 In 1999, Kärtsy Hatakka and Waltari were working on yet another metal/classical collaboration, and this gave rise to the stage show Evangelicum (Evankeliumi).
 This production differed from Yeah!
 Yeah!
 Die!
 Die! in that it contained music, ballet and a light show.
 It also featured a new opera singer.
 The guest vocalist was Tarja Turunen, who was the lead vocalist of the still young band Nightwish.
 The choreographer was Jorma Uotinen.
 This show was released in 1999 on DVD.
 A musical album version of Evankeliumi was not released.